adeora7/youtube_queue_extension/README.md

 * Add video to any playlists.
 * Create playlists with just one click.
 * Create, edit, delete, load unlimited playlists.
+* An online store where you can share your playlists and find playlists of other users.
+*Featured Videos.
+To display your own video in featured videos, email to deoraabhishek1995@gmail.com

 ### install from chrome webstore